sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 ---
 layout: post
 title: Finding Prime Numbers with Python
-description: In this post I'm going to run through creating a function in Python that can quickly find all the Prime numbers below a given value
+description: Creating a function in Python that can quickly find all the Prime numbers below a given value
 image: "/posts/IncidenceOfPrimes.jpg"
 tags: [Python, Primes]
 ---

+# Project Overview  <a name="overview-main"></a>

 ## introduction
 In this post I'm going to run through creating a function in Python that can quickly find all the Prime numbers below a given value.
 For example, if I passed the function a value of 100, it would find all the prime numbers below 100.